isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-a-nation-of-islands.md

 #### **Island Living**

-For many, the excursion to the islands of St John's.
-Lazarus and Seringat on 9 November 2014 was like a taking a step back into time.
+For many, the excursion to the islands of St John's, Lazarus and Seringat on 9 November 2014 was like a taking a step back into time.
 The <i>gotong-royong</i> (community) spirit was truly alive that day as the former islanders prepared food that everyone could share.
 Funnily enough, despite the lack of coordination, no two dishes were the same!

 A walking tour of the Islands became a chance for these folks to make new memories - posing for pictures with their former neighbours and taking photos with their smart phones of landmarks where they had lived or played - all the while reminiscing about old times.